 The cue and the reward.

 Charles Duhigg talks about the habit loop in his book The Power of Habit which consists in cue – routine – reward.
 When creating a habit, we shouldn’t be giving all our attention to the routine itself but to the cue and the reward.
-Simply put, a cue is a trigger for a behavior to start and it can be a person, time, a place, etc. For me, it is having my gratitude journal in my nightstand so I can easily see it and grab it.
+Simply put, a cue is a trigger for a behavior to start and it can be a person, time, a place, etc. For me, it is having my gratitude journal on my nightstand so I can easily see it and grab it before bed.

 The reward is something that motivates you to stick to your habit.
 When it comes to writing in my gratitude journal it is feeling thankful afterward.
 But, if your goal is going for a run three times a week, the good feeling afterward might not be enough to make you want to go next time.
 Think about something you love and have it as soon as you finish your run.
 Reward yourself after you completed one more day.